nicoki2004/d2-internal/README.md

 ## Motivation

-The motivation behind this project is to put my Go knowledge into practice.
-By applying what I’ve learned, I aim to build an API that integrates with Bungie’s API to retrieve and expose its data in a simple and easy-to-use way.
-The project is designed to scale toward supporting the full range of Bungie API features, such as viewing characters, managing items, and transferring them between characters and the Vault.
-Additionally, it will include functionality to validate god rolls.
+There are several companion apps for Destiny 2, but the idea behind this project is to build something simpler.
+Using Go for the backend, the goal is to create a service that supports all the basic functionalities provided by the Bungie API.
+This backend can then be consumed by any frontend.

 ## Current API